eashworth/Ruby-Morse-Decoder/README.md

 ### Spacing between written characters and words

 The components of a letter are typed without any spaces inserted between them.
-Letters are separated by a single space and words are separated by /.
+Letters are separated by a single space (" ") and words are separated by a forward slash ("/").
 The string "HELLO WORLD" is written as follows:

 ```
 ".... . .-.. .-.. ---/.-- --- .-. .-.. -.."